chef/chef-web-docs/chef_master/source/vmware.rst

    $ knife vsphere vm delete MACHINENAME

-This command can be used with the ``-P`` option to remove the machine from the Chef server.
+This command can be used with the ``-P`` option to remove the machine from the Chef Infra Server.

 knife-vcenter
 -----------------------------------------------------